GenericMappingTools/GMT.jl/docs/src/frames.md

 ## Geographic basemaps

-Geographic base maps may differ from regular plot axis in that some projections support a “fancy” form of axis and is selected by the MAP\_FRAME\_TYPE setting.
+Geographic base maps may differ from regular plot axes in that some projections support a “fancy” form of axis and is selected by the MAP\_FRAME\_TYPE setting.
 The annotations will be formatted according to the FORMAT\_GEO\_MAP template and MAP_DEGREE_SYMBOL setting.
 A simple example of part of a base map is shown in Figure Geographic map border.